You may experience eye fatigue, red or sore eyes and headaches from using your computer.

 - regular breaks from screen work

-HSE staff using display screen equipment (DSE) are entitled to an eye and eyesight test:
+As a display screen equipment (DSE) user you are entitled to an eye and eyesight test:

 - before commencing DSE work

-- when experiencing visual difficulties due to DSE work
+- if you experience visual difficulties due to DSE work

 This test is paid for by the HSE.

-If your eye test shows that particular lenses are required for DSE work, these are paid for by the HSE.
+If your eye test shows that you require particular lenses for DSE work, these are paid for by the HSE.
 This covers the cost of minimum-requirement frames and lenses.

-The HSE is not liable for costs if you already wear glasses and need routine new lenses.
+The HSE is not liable for costs if you already wear glasses and need routine new lenses that are adequate for DSE work.

 A claim for costs can be made on the reimbursement for other costs form (PDF, 180KB, 1 page)